Rachel Raphaela Gugelberger

 Curator & Director of NLE Curatorial Lab (NLE Lab)

-Rachel Raphaela Gugelberger is co-founder of 1@111, a series of process-oriented conversations that focus on a single work, text, curatorial premise or proposition.
-Independent curatorial projects have focused on the intersection of information, data, and art, and include: Once upon a Time, There Was the End at Center for Book Arts (New York, NY); Data Deluge at Ballroom Marfa (Marfa, TX); and Library Science at Artspace (New Haven, CT).
-Rachel has served as co-director of Sara Meltzer Gallery and curator at Exit Art, where she organized the final exhibitions Every Exit Is an Entrance: 30 Years of Exit Art and Collective/Performative.
-Publications include monographs, exhibition catalog essays, and contributions to Unfinished Memories: 30 Years of Exit Art (Steidl, 2016) and Art Galleries International: Post-War to Post-Millennium (Dumont Literatur/Kunst Verlag, 2009).
-Rachel received her MA in Curatorial Studies in Contemporary Art and Culture from the Center for Curatorial Studies at Bard College.
+Gugelberger has organized projects including the inaugural Southeast Queens Biennial, curated by the 2017 NLE Lab; Jameco Exchange, a site-responsive exhibition and socially engaged education platform in Jamaica, Queens (2016); and Hold These Truths (2017) and Bring in the Reality (2015), exhibitions that presented works at the intersection of activism and storytelling.
+She is co-founder of 1@111, a series of process-oriented discussions that focus on a single work, curatorial premise or proposition.
+Independent curatorial projects have focused on the intersection of information, data and art, including: Once Upon a Time There was the End , Center for Book Arts, New York, NY; Data Deluge , Ballroom Marfa, TX; and Library Science, Artspace, New Haven, CT.
+She has served as co-director of Sara Meltzer Gallery and curator at Exit Art in New York, where she curated the organization’s final exhibitions Every Exit Is an Entrance: 30 Years of Exit Art and Collective/Performative (co-curator).
+Gugelberger received an MA in Curatorial Studies in Contemporary Art and Culture from the Center for Curatorial Studies at Bard College, NY.